mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A judge may initially issue a summons to compel a defendant's appearance if the law permits it.
 However, if the defendant does not appear, the judge may issue an arrest warrant.

 Individuals who find an arrest warrant in their name are usually advised to surrender.
 The subject may seek legal counsel from an attorney first.
-However, it is important to proactively address the matter, as the defendant risks an arrest anytime they have contact with law enforcement.
+However, it is important to address the matter proactively, as the defendant risks an arrest anytime they have contact with law enforcement.

 Arrest Warrant Lookup in Mississippi